Why this matters

 8. Logistics planners and dispatchers

-Transformation: Route optimization, demand prediction and automated scheduling increase efficiency and reduce manual planning.
+Transformation: Route optimization, demand prediction and automated scheduling increase efficiency and reduce manual planning; humans manage exceptions and real-world constraints.

 - Examples: Dynamic routing, warehouse automation coordination and predictive maintenance alerts.